ramixix/python_scripting/README.md

 # python_scripting
-used just as repository to access my codes easier
+added codes are just for education purpose and learn coding they are pretty simple and will be foldered according to subject used just as repository to access my codes easier feel free to use them and learn with me